-We are interested in the whole range of issues across all modes of transport however in order to stimulate discussion and comment we will be posting discussion papers on a range of topics.
+We are interested in the whole range of issues across all modes of transport however in order to stimulate discussion and comment we previously posted discussion papers on a range of topics.
 A summary of the comments received can be found here.

-Please click on the links below to read more information on each topic and to submit your views.
+Please click on the links below to read more information on each topic.
 If you have more general views or comments that you would like to submit for consideration, please do so here.